‘Political vendetta’: Former Kerala finance minister moves High Court against ED summons

 Isaac’s plea also mentioned that the “summons are ex-facie illegal and beyond the jurisdiction of the scope of inquiry contemplated under the FEMA since admittedly there is no violation of any provision of the said Act”, PTI reported.

 According to his plea, the agency has sought details of his role in the Kerala Infrastructure Investment Fund Board with respect to issuing masala bonds, reported The New Indian Express.
-All actions of the Board were performed legally, he added.
+Masala bonds are issued outside India but denominated in Indian currency.

-Isaac was the vice-chairman of the Board.
+Isaac, who was the vice-chairman of the Board, said that all its actions were performed legally.

 The Enforcement Directorate had first issued summons to him last month, seeking his appearance before it on July 19.
 He, however, refused to comply with the orders, The Hindu reported.
 The second notice was sent in the first week of August.